paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 **(e) Emphasis on areas most in need** In making assistance available under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) and in providing approved national service positions under [section 12573 of this title](./chapter-129-national-and-community-service.md#section-12573), the Corporation shall ensure that not less than 50 percent of the total amount of assistance to be distributed to States under subsections (d) and (e) of [section 12581 of this title](./chapter-129-national-and-community-service.md#section-12581) for a fiscal year is provided to carry out or support national service programs and projects that—

-(1) are conducted in any of the areas described in subsection (c)(6) of this section or on Federal or other public lands, to address unmet human, educational, environmental, or public safety needs in such areas or on such lands; and
+(1) are conducted in any of the areas described in subsection (c)(6) or on Federal or other public lands, to address unmet human, educational, environmental, or public safety needs in such areas or on such lands; and

 (2) place a priority on the recruitment of participants who are residents of any of such areas or Federal or other public lands.